Iron Age: Africa

 Iron and copper working in Sub-Saharan Africa spread south and east from Central Africa in conjunction with the Bantu expansion, from the Cameroon region to the African Great Lakes in the 3rd century BC, reaching the Cape around 400 AD.

-However, iron working may have been practiced in Central Africa as early as the 3rd millennium BC.

-Instances of carbon steel based on complex preheating principles were found to be in production around the 1st century CE in northwest Tanzania.
+However, iron working may have been practiced in central Africa as early as the 3rd millennium BC.
+Instances of carbon steel based on complex preheating principles were found to be in production around the 1st century AD in northwest Tanzania.